"" Rambo Body Fitness – Build Muscle, Burn Fat, Get Strong: March 2025

 Muscle hypertrophy refers to the increase in muscle size through resistance training.
 This occurs when muscle fibers experience microscopic tears during exercise and rebuild stronger through protein synthesis.
 To maximize growth, it is essential to create a positive protein balance where muscle protein synthesis surpasses muscle protein breakdown.
 Pushing muscles to volitional fatigue, whether using light or heavy weights, is key to stimulating hypertrophy.

-Key Components of a Muscle-Building Routine
+Key Components of a Muscle Building Routine

 A well-structured strength training routine includes resistance exercises utilizing: